-Insulating your garage is a matter of a couple different possibilities.
-So before carrying on with a decision on whether or not you should insulate your garage here in Colorado, consider the following questions:
+Insulating your garage depends on a couple of different possibilities.
+So before carrying on with the decision of whether or not you should insulate your garage here in Colorado, consider the following questions:

 - Is your garage attached to your home?

 - Is your attached garage under a finished room?

 - Do you use your garage for activities including: